Ada-Developers-Academy/jump-start-live/lessons/day5/arrays.md

 ### Why Arrays?
 Instead of having to create individual variables, arrays are often used to group data together and make it easy to access.

 Consider wanting to store the daily temperature averages for the month of December.
 You could create 31 variables to store those temperatures but that might be hard to manage, not to mention, a lot of line of codes.
-Then, if you later decide to store the temperatures for the entire year .. then its just out of control.
+Then, if you later decide to store the temperatures for the entire year, it becomes almost impossible to handle.

 A perfect solution to this is to use an array.
 Now you have one name to reference all the temperatures, and can easily access the temperature from a specific day.